aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 - the JSON data format and the `json` library

+- testing and the `unittest` library

+- version control and Git

 ## Task

 The task is to write three functions that build dictionaries, four functions that extract information from them, and a dialogue function that answers to queries.
+The dialogue function should be divided into two parts to enable more accurate testing.

 ### Dictionary building functions